ReproducibiliTea-org/reproducibiliTea/_posts/2018-11-31-ReproducibiliTea-testimonial.md

 The sessions have been lively, fun and informative, but it is the community which makes ReproducibiliTea so great, and who provide us with the motivation to make science great again.

-{% include image.html url="blog/helena_QRPs.png" description="Helena Gellersen presenting at a ReproducibiliTea Cambridge journal club session." %}
+{% include image.html url="blog/helena_QRPs.png" alt="Helena Gellersen presents to ReproducibiliTea" description="Helena Gellersen presenting at a ReproducibiliTea Cambridge journal club session." %}